leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 Quick reminder - we do not *ever* want to put our secret access key in plaintext in our application and push to Github (for example).
 If our keys are exposed, we can deactivate them and create new ones from the Users page.

-## How do we add the AWS keys to our Rails credentials?
+## Add the AWS keys to your Rails credentials

 ### Step 1: